microsoft/tsiclient/docs/UX.md

 ### Scatter Plot

 Scatter plots are created in the same way as the line chart, and they take the same options and data shapes.
-For Scatter plots however, [spMeasures](#chart-options) must be specified as an array of strings in the chartOptions object.
+For Scatter plots however, [spMeasures](#chart-options) **must** be specified as an array of strings in the chartOptions object, [isTemporal](#chart-options) is an additional chartOption which toggles the temporal slider.

 ```js
 var tsiClient = new TsiClient();